-Graduates of Benedict, Martin Methodist, Morris, Judson, Voorhees, North Carolina Wesleyan, Stillman, Talladega, Edward Waters, Lane, Miles, Rust, Tougaloo, Concordia, and
+Graduates of Benedict, Martin Methodist, Morris, Judson, Voorhees, North Carolina Wesleyan, Stillman, Talladega, Edward Waters, Lane, Miles, Rust, Tougaloo, Concordia, Wiley, Harris Stowe, and Livingstone Colleges and Johnson C. Smith, Shaw, Wilberforce, Fort Valley State, Winston-Salem State, Bethune-Cookman and Fisk Universities do not have to pay the application fee.

-- minimum of 286.
+- 1. Have a minimum grade point average of 2.5 on a (4.0 GPA scale) at the undergraduate level from a regionally accredited college/university. - 2.
+Submit a minimum score of 146 on the verbal and 140 on the quantitative portions of the GRE.
+Together the combined score must be a minimum of 286.
 Some programs may require higher GRE scores.
-MBA students are required to attain a minimum GMAT score of 350. - 3.
-Hold a baccalaureate degree or its equivalent from a regionally accredited college or university. - 4.
+MBA students are required to attain a minimum GMAT score of 350. - Hold a baccalaureate degree or its equivalent from a regionally accredited college or university. - 4.
 Meet all program-specific requirements.

 NOTE: Individual departments may require higher GRE/GMAT scores or other specific requirements; see departmental sections for details.
+Deferral of admission status is not allowed for: Psychology, Social Work, and Communicative Sciences.

-Conditional Admission\
+Conditional Admission